-Hispanolia was once an island of splendid rain forests and fertile plains.
-Native Caribbean inhabited the island for centuries before Columbus arrived in 1492.
+Hispanolia (the island shared by present day Haiti and the Dominican Republic) was once full of splendid rain forests and fertile plains.
+Native Caribbeans inhabited the island for centuries before Columbus arrived in 1492.

 The Spanish, and soon after, the French, saw a land of opportunity.
 Spain and France divided Hispaniola in 1697 where the western 1/3 of the island became Haiti, ruled by the French and the other side ruled by Spain – present day Dominican Republic.